ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - dont have a entirely seperate env (like another k8 cluster), but use spare nodes in the same cluster
     - cutover a small percentage of live traffic at a time (versus 100% in blue-green)

+## ENCRYPTION
+- envelope encryption
+    - DEK - data encryption key - encrypt payload/data
+        - DEKs encrypted by KEK at rest, DEKs stored close to data
+        - one practice to use entirely new DEK when writing data
+    - KEK - key encryption key - encrypt DEK
+        - store centrally

 ## ENCODING
 ### BASE64
 - 64 safe ASCII chars